The following are standard treatments for bile duct cancer:

 - Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires or catheters that are placed directly into or near the cancer.

 Chemotherapy uses drugs to stop the growth of cancer cells, either by killing the cells or stopping them from dividing.
-Chemotherapy can be taken by mouth or injected into a vein or muscle.
+Chemotherapy can be taken by mouth or injected into a vein.

 Side Effect Management